ksu-is/SimpleOddsCalc/ProjectRoadmap.md

 - [ ] If there is enough time, add the 4 and 2 method
 - [ ] Explain the program a little better in the readme
-- [ ] Restructure how the inputs are made by the user
+- [x] Restructure how the inputs are made by the user
 - [ ] Review program to identify improvements
 - [ ] Use roommate as free labor to test the program
 - [ ] Get powerpoint slide prepared
+- [ ] Set up time to present project